bj16xq/Extracurricular-Counterfactual/README.md

 **What is a Counterfactual?**

 Counterfactuals refer to alternative timelines or alternate histories.
 For example, a famous counterfactual that serves as the basis for a television show is For All Mankind, which depicts an alternative world where the Soviet Union, not the United States, won the space race in the 1960s, sparking escalation, as opposed to de-escalation, of competition between countries and complexities of the Cold War.
 The single event has a cascading effect on how history would unfurl in this alternative universe.
-Aside from being an interesting basis for fictional work, counterfactuals also serve as an intellectual tool for scholars (Wenzlhuemer, 2009).
+Aside from being an interesting basis for fictional work, counterfactuals also serve as an intellectual tool for scholars, similar to a thought experiment, insofar as they examine the phenomenon of interest from purely a hypothetical/speculative standpoint (Wenzlhuemer, 2009).
 To this extent, counterfactuals can also serve as a basis for educational activities, as is the case with this assignment.

 ![society-if-autocorrect](https://github.com/bj16xq/Extracurricular-Counterfactual-Assignment/blob/main/meme_society-if-autocorrect-worked.jpeg)